 Third, you want to have your down payment in the bank.
 While lenders might be more lenient with smaller down payments on a home you plan to live in, that's not the case with investment property.

 Lenders won't give you much wiggle room from the traditional twenty percent down payment.
 As a rule, mortgage insurance is not available for investment properties.
 So, if you have the down payment you will need, you're ready to buy.

 However, the down payment is just at the beginning of the cash you may need to have on hand to finalize your purchase.
 Expect closing costs to tack another two to five percent onto the purchase price.
 Closing costs can become part of your sales negotiation.
 If the seller is motivated, it's possible to have them foot the bill.

 You might need to spend money on inspections too.
 Experts say putting the cash into inspections is well worth the investment.
 The issues that arise can be used to help in your negotiations.
 They may also reveal problems that require walking away from a deal even after the seller accepts your offer.

 Stay within your budget.
 It's tempting to look at homes at the upper end of your budget.
 However, when you do, that leaves little room for add-ons that might bump the price.
 Experts suggest checking out what's at the low end of what you're looking to buy, particularly if you're in the market for investment homes.

-Not only does it leave more room to move up, but it also allows some wiggle room for a home that might need renovations for you to make it a decent rental prospect.
-It's important to remember, especially with older homes, that other costs will factor in such as repairs (savings account to cover these is an excellent idea).
+It leaves more room to move up, but it also allows some wiggle room for a home that might need renovations for you to make it a decent rental prospect.
+It's important to remember, especially with older homes, that other costs will factor in repairs (savings account to cover these is an excellent idea).
 You might also look into having a home warranty.
 These include appliances and systems, such as heating and cooling.
-Planning ahead for those types of emergencies can keep you from having to shell out a large amount of cash all at once if several repairs pop up at one time.
+Planning for those types of emergencies can keep you from having to shell out a large amount of cash if several repairs pop up at one time.